TalkUHulk/music-genres-classification/README.md

 # music-genres-classification
 ## Abstract
-The demo is to develop a deep learning model that will identify the genres from music.The model adopted is Inception-ResnetV2 from slim.And the datasat used GTZAN Music Genre Dataset, which is a collection of 1000 songs in 10 genres, is the most widely used dataset.If you wanna train a model by yourself, download it from [GTZAN dataset](http://opihi.cs.uvic.ca/sound/genres.tar.gz).
+The demo is to develop a deep learning model that will identify the genres from music.The model adopt Inception-ResnetV2 from slim.And the datasat used GTZAN Music Genre Dataset, which is a collection of 1000 songs in 10 genres, is the most widely used dataset.If you wanna train a model by yourself, download it from [GTZAN dataset](http://opihi.cs.uvic.ca/sound/genres.tar.gz).

 Below table shows the result on test set: